Review of the American Express Platinum Card

 $100 Saks Fifth Avenue or saks.com Credit

 I always use this credit.
-It is available on a semi-annual basis, $50 during the first six months of the year and $50 during the last six months.
+It is available on a semi-annual basis—$50 during the first six months of the year and $50 during the last six months.
 I usually buy my more expensive creams or makeup with this credit.
-I can always find a code for free shipping, so I basically am paying nothing for something I’d buy anyway.
+I can always find a code for free shipping, so I am basically paying nothing for something I’d buy anyway.

-Up to $200 in Uber Rides Annually
+Up to $200 in Uber Rides or Eats Annually

 Fine Hotel and Resorts $200 Annual Credit